Available entirely online!

 Cyber security is an increasingly important concern for government agencies, defense contractors, e-commerce companies, bio-tech research firms, and numerous other business entities that are concerned with the protection of their information capital.
 Students pursuing this area of concentration will develop an understanding of computer network security principles, human behavior, systems, cyber forensics, and the strategies and agencies (federal and state) that are intended to secure the nation from "cyber attacks."

-Offered through UMass Lowell's Division of Online and Continuing Education and taught by faculty in the School of Criminology and Justice Studies, this 10-course Master's Degree program is available entirely online, providing a convenient format for busy professionals who may be juggling work and family responsibilities.
+Offered through UMass Lowell's Division of Online and Continuing Education and taught by faculty in the School of Criminology and Justice Studies, this 10-course online Master's Degree in Cyber Security program is available entirely online, providing a convenient format for busy professionals who may be juggling work and family responsibilities.

 Total Credits: 10 courses / 30 credits